Law School Case Brief

-A district court may preclude a necessity defense where the evidence, as described in defendant's offer of proof, is insufficient as a matter of law to support the proffered defense.
-To invoke the necessity defense, defendants colorably must have shown that: (1) they were faced with a choice of evils and chose the lesser evil, (2) they acted to prevent imminent harm, (3) they reasonably anticipated a direct causal relationship between their conduct and the harm to be averted, and (4) they had no legal alternatives to violating the law.
+A district court may preclude a necessity defense where the evidence, as described in the defendant's offer of proof, is insufficient as a matter of law to support the proffered defense.
+To invoke the necessity defense, therefore, the defendants colorably must have shown that (1) they were faced with a choice of evils and chose the lesser evil, (2) they acted to prevent imminent harm, (3) they reasonably anticipated a direct causal relationship between their conduct and the harm to be averted, and (4) they had no legal alternatives to violating the law.
 An appellate court reviews de novo the district court's decision to bar a necessity defense.

-Is the defense of necessity available in indirect civil disobedience cases?
+Could the defense of necessity be considered in civil disobedience cases?